shabin5785/LearnAngularJS/Doc_6.md

 But in app module we use RouteModuel.root and in all other modules we should use RouterMoudle.forChild.
 This will take care of the route handling.
 Our child module is imported to app module and hence the child route as well.
 SO child route should be forChild , and on importing to app module having forRoot, the routes will be merged.
 As feature module is a child of app module and imported within that,

 So we define routes in individual modules and then import imports to app module, though that the routes as well.

+- Routes can be anywhere in the app.
+Just need to define them before the route is used.
+(Then what about above?).

+- But if we use selectors instead of routing then we have to define the component within the same module or use a moduel that expports thee routes.
+Confusing...